Stephen I Gutkeled: Career in Hungary

-Stephen started his political career at the ducal court of Andrew, Prince of Halych, the youngest son of King Andrew II, where he served between 1231 and 1234.
-When the young prince died without child in 1234, Stephen left the Principality of Halych.
+Stephen started his political career at the ducal court of Andrew, Prince of Galicia, the youngest son of King Andrew II, where he served between 1231 and 1234.
+When the young prince died without child in 1234, Stephen left the Principality of Galicia.
 Following the death of King Andrew II in the next year, he became a loyal supporter of Béla IV, who ascended the Hungarian throne in 1235.
+He was a confidant of Duke Coloman as a member of his ducal court in Slavonia.
 When the Mongols raided Hungary in 1241, Stephen had participated in the Battle of Mohi where the Hungarian royal army suffered a catastrophic defeat against Batu Khan's troops.
 He was able to flee from the battlefield and later joined the companion of the escaping Béla IV who fled to Dalmatia after a short and unfortune bypass in the Duchy of Austria.

 After the death of William of Saint Omer, the King's distant relative, Stephen was appointed Master of the horse around August 1242.
 He held the dignity until at least October 1244, but there is a non-authentic charter which suggests he served in that capacity until 1245.
 Beside that Stephen also functioned as ispán/župan of Vrbas (or Orbász) County from 1243 to 1244/5, otherwise he is the first known noble, who held that ispánate in Lower Slavonia.
 From 1245 to 1246, he served as Judge royal and ispán of Nyitra County.

 In 1246, he was appointed Palatine of Hungary by Béla IV, replacing Denis Türje.
 He functioned in that position until 1247 or 1248.
 During that time, in 1246, he also governed Somogy County.
+In this capacity, he participated in the Battle of the Leitha River in June 1246, where Frederick II, Duke of Austria was killed and the male line of the Babenbergs became extinct.
 Three charters preserved that Stephen judged in Bela, Szántó (Zala County) and Baksa (Baranya County) over litigation cases.
 From the 1230s, the monarchs occasionally entrusted the palatines, along with other barons of the realm, with specific tasks.
 For instance, Stephen Gutkeled and ispán Csák Hahót ordered to destroy mills built without permission on the river Rába on Béla IV's orders.